NishantPrabhu/nishantprabhu.github.io/_posts/2020-08-05-basic-of-neural-networks.md

 Loss functions are specific to the task we want the model to learn, which is most often either regression or classification.
 Here, I'll briefly introduce the loss functions most popularly used for each of these tasks, along with some intuition as to why they are correct.

 ### Mean squared error for regression
-Since regression tasks have continuous valued outputs with no particular range, we would want the models outputs to be as close to the targets as possible.
-One way to do this is to compute the difference between the outputs and targets.
+Since regression tasks have continuous valued outputs with no particular range, we would want the distance between models outputs and the targets to be as small as possible.
+One way to do this would be to compute the difference between the outputs and targets.
 However, this has two problems.
-1. It is arbitrary as to which will be subtracted from which.
+1. It is arbitrary as to which will be subtracted from which (predictions from targets or vice versa).
+They both result in losses with the same magnitude but opposite sign.
-2. When this is computed across several examples and summed to compute total loss, positive and negative losses may cancel each other out, leading to zero or very small loss.
+2. When loss computed like this is summed or averaged across several examples in a batch, positive and negative losses may cancel each other out leading to zero or very small loss.

 One workaround for this would be to consider the absolute value of the difference.
 While this works sometimes, it does not provide stable training.
 The most widely accepted method is the sum of squared differences between the targets and outputs.
-While aggregating the squared error across examples, it is reduced to its mean, to keep the magnitudes from getting too large.
+While aggregating the squared error across examples, it is reduced to its mean to dampen the effects of individual extreme errors.
 Below, $y$ represents the target and $\hat{y}$ represents the model's output.
+The superscript $(i)$ represents the index of a data point, and $N$ is the total number of data points.

 $$
 L(\hat{y},y)=\frac{1}{2N}\sum_{i=1}^{N}\left(y^{(i)}-\hat{y}^{(i)}\right)^{2}
 $$

+You might have noticed that I divided by $2N$ instead of just $N$ while averaging the total loss.
+While updating the model, we must differentiate this function with respect to the outputs and proceed with other computations.
+If you know how differentiation works, you'll realize that the 2 in the denominator divides off the 2 in the numerator coming from the derivative, keeping the calculation free of unnecessary constants.

 ### Cross-entropy loss for classification
 Classification targets are provided as one-hot vectors to neural networks.
 The models output class probabilities of the same dimension.
 Can't we just use squared error loss to match the class probabilities with the target?
 MSE loss computes the closeness between two vectors disregarding individual elements.
 In classification however, we would like the probability for the correct class to be high and the others to be low.
 Crossentropy loss is designed to take this into account.